jublo/catcha/README.md

 ### Set a custom challenge canvas image size

+The canvas size defaults to 100 x 25 pixels.
+Customize the size:

 ```
 $catcha->setImageSize($desired_width, $desired_height);
 ```

 ### Use a custom font

+By default, Catcha uses the Averia Light font licensed under the SIL Open Font License Version 1.1 (http://scripts.sil.org/OFL).
+You may as well use a custom True Type font (*.ttf):

 ```
 $catcha->setImageFont($path_to_font);
 ```

 ### Paint the canvas in a different color

+The supported color codes include (upper- and lower case)

+- #ffff00
+- ffff00
+- ff0

 ```
 $catcha->setImageColorBackground('#ffff00');